frehberg/zeromq_testsuite/README.md

 ```
    sudo pip install robotframework
 ```
-   If chart diagrams shall be embedded into the test-logs as well, install svg.charts Python libraries. [docs/screenshot-report.png](docs/screenshot-report.png)
+   If chart diagrams shall be embedded into the test-logs as well (see [docs/screenshot-report.png](docs/screenshot-report.png)), install svg.charts Python libraries.
    Note: Please install version 2.0.4 and avoid version 2.1 as the latter package lacks a file (readme.txt) and can not be installed.
 ```